USS Towner: World War II, 1944–1945

 Following shakedown training in the Chesapeake Bay area from 14 December to 23 December, the attack cargo ship loaded cargo at Bayonne, New Jersey, and, with Sheliak, got underway on 4 January 1945 for the Pacific.
 The two ships transited the Panama Canal on 10 January and headed for Hawaii the next day, arriving at Pearl Harbor on the 25th.

 Towner stood out to sea again on 9 February bound for New Caledonia and arrived at Nouméa 10 days later.
 For the next two and one-half months, she made shuttle runs to Uarai Bay and participated in amphibious training exercises.
 In late April, Towner loaded elements of the 710th Tank Battalion and, with Transport Division 33, sortied on 3 May for the Philippines.
 She unloaded at Dulag on the 16th and reported to the 7th Fleet the following week.
 On 27 May, she sailed independently, via Hollandia, to Milne Bay to load a deck cargo of boats which she delivered to Manus.
 In early June, she loaded base hospital units at Lae for transportation to the Philippines and unloaded them at Manila on the 16th.
 From mid-June to mid-October, she shuttled troops and cargo from New Guinea to the Philippines.

 Post-war activities, 1945

 On 26 August, Towner joined the Transport Division of the 3rd Amphibious Force at Cebu to assist in carrying troops and equipment of the Americal Division to Japan.
 The convoy sortied on 1 September and arrived at Yokohama a week later.
 Towner discharged her troops and cargo and was back in the Philippines on the 17th.
 In early October, she made another round-trip to Tokyo Bay.
-The cargo ship departed Leyte on 24 October and, after calling at Okinawa and Taku, arrived at Tsingtao on 17 November.
+The cargo ship departed Leyte on 24 October and, after calling at Okinawa and Taku, arrived at Qingdao on 17 November.
 On 2 December 1945, Towner proceeded — via Guam, Guadalcanal, the Russell Islands, and Hawaii — to the United States.